Let’s get started!

-From Dataiku DSS home page, click on the DSS Tutorials button in the left pane, and select Tutorial: Machine Learning.
+From the Dataiku homepage, click +New Project, select DSS Tutorials from the list, and select Tutorial: Machine Learning.
 Click on Go to Flow.
 In the flow, you see the steps used in the previous tutorials to create, prepare, and join the customers and orders datasets.

 Additionally, there is a dataset of “unlabeled” customers representing the new customers that we want to predict.
 These customers have been joined with the orders log and prepared in much the same way as the historical customer data.

 Alternatively, you can continue in the same project you worked on in the From Lab to Flow tutorial, by